 - The Pelican filter works quite well for eliminating foul-smelling odors such as sulfur or iron bacteria-related funk.

 - You may experience a mild reduction in water pressure and a shorter filter life than 6 months depending on the quality of your incoming water.
-These were the two most common complaints we found.

 - If you previously used the Aquasana shower filter, you may find that the Pelican PSF-1 is superior.